andifuerholz/balcony-bioponic/readme.md

     get_window_minutes_fn=None,
 ):
     """
-    Poll current local second; if within the active window and configured, turn LED ON for the configured duration (seconds) on each trigger second.
+    Poll current local second; if within the active window and configured, activate actuator for the configured duration (seconds) on each trigger second.
 Non-blocking pulses.
     """
     led_active_until = 0